alex-strobel/DPP-LabManual/Research/Administration/GitHub/GitHub_and_renv_long.md

 library(renv)                                   # loads the renv package
 source(here("Code", "renv", "activate.R"))      # calls the activate function of renv
 ```
-Importantly, in this last line you actually need the `here` function.
-In this example, the document you are writing is in a folder called "Code".
-Since renv creates its subfolders and files based on the home of your document, you need to navigate into the "Code" folder and the folder "renv", created by `renv`, to the "activate.R" file.
-This will call all your environmental specifications as saved in the lock-file.

 See the `here` vignette for more details: